NAS Sigonella receives Afghan evacuees

 |0

-This work, NAS Sigonella receives Afghan evacuees [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAS Sigonella receives Afghan evacuees [Image 14 of 14], by PO1 Kegan Kay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT